MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 - Helping them learn how to [edit](edit-a-topic.md) and [create](create-a-topic.md) new topics, and how to [save a topic as a draft](save-topic-as-draft.md)

 Users need **who can create or edit topics permissions** to be able to edit and create new topics.
-If colleague are unable to edit or create topics, they can reach out to the admin to have the appropriate [permissions assigned](topic-experiences-user-permissions.md).
+If colleagues are unable to edit or create topics, they can reach out to the admin to have the appropriate [permissions assigned](topic-experiences-user-permissions.md).